sccreeper/image2excel/README.md

 ---
 ### Prerequisites

-Libraries required can be installed with:
+Main libraries can be installed with:

 `pip install -r requirements.txt`

+Web UI libraries can be installed with:

+`pip install -r web_requirements.txt`

 ---